 Film, Fun, and Community!
 Watch movies, meet filmmakers, and enjoy popcorn for free!
 Be part of our sixth annual Longleaf Film Festival at the Museum of History in downtown Raleigh.
 Multiple screenings, Movies-N-Moonlight, socials, panels, awards, a Wrap Party: Longleaf!
 Hosted by the North Carolina Museum of History, Longleaf Film Festival highlights the best of historic and contemporary stories through narrative and documentary features and shorts.

 Become a lifelong learner!
 The museum offers opportunities for history enthusiasts to learn through a variety of lectures and symposiums throughout the year.
-Check out our event calendar for upcoming programming.

 Since 1998, PineCone and the North Carolina Museum of History have partnered to present Music of the Carolinas, a series of free concerts featuring some of the state's finest folk musicians and tradition bearers.